IBM/science-result-extractor/README.md

   author={Hou, Yufang and Jochim, Charles and Gleize, Martin and Bonin, Francesca and Ganguly, Debasis}, booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, {\em Florence, Italy, 27 July -- 2 August 2019}}, year      = {2019}
 }

+@inproceedings{houyufang2021eacl,
+  title={TDMSci: A Specialized Corpus for Scientific Literature Entity Tagging of Tasks Datasets and Metrics}, author={Hou, Yufang and Jochim, Charles and Gleize, Martin and Bonin, Francesca and Ganguly, Debasis}, booktitle = {Proceedings of the  the 16th conference of the European Chapter of the Association for Computational Linguistics, {\em Online, 19--23 April 2021}}, year      = {2021}
+}
 ```